Pavlovskaya Chicken: History, Appearance, Eggs and Raising Tips

 These chickens aren’t exactly known for their efficiency in producing eggs, being more known as ornamental birds.
 Their value usually lies in their beautiful plumage.

-A factor as to why Pavlovskaya chickens are hard to come by is due to their egg-laying habits.
+One reason Pavlovskaya chickens are hard to come by is their egg-laying habits.
 They produce a relatively small amount of white or cream-colored eggs, usually weighing about 50 grams each.
 This ranges from about 70-90 eggs per year, leading to only about a hundred or fewer new chicks per year.

 No need to worry, however.
 Pavlovskaya chickens are good mothers and can take care of their chicks with the right support.